lmnaslimited/wedha/agile-101/why-agile-for-lmnas.md

     https://media-exp1.licdn.com/dms/image/C5612AQEdzhsKc4TVMA/article-inline_image-shrink_1000_1488/0/1578062037013?e=1652918400&v=beta&t=l079bCtiVUmfL_wzBKcqvorWUiU-2-UE5qnwOmd5sZY
 )

-# Why LMNAS adopting Agile:
+# Why Agile at LMNAs?
 ## Agile helps to incorporate customer feedback quickly
 Customer feedback and its incorporation is extremely important for a product’s success, but this is something that gets ignored very frequently.
 In a survey conducted, it was noticed that only 1% of all the respondents believed that their feedback was considered and the product met their expectations completely.
 ## Agile helps with Improvement in Project Organization